Thoregon/Thoregon/doc/vanillaT.md

 ```
   well, this is a very simple example, you can store other (meta) data about your transaction.
   The second variant enables you to safely purge old transaction if you don't need them anymore, because
   they store the current state of the entity.

+  But isn't there still a conflict possible?
+Yes in a partition situation.
+If there is the need of guaranteed transaction
+  sequences use one of the integrated blockchains.

 Another possibility is to use a CRDT counter to maintain the balance on both accounts.
 This is an eventually
 consistent design, but at the end it will be consistent.